 The International Intellectual Property Commercialization Council (“IIPCC”) is a global, non-profit, non-partisan organization providing a platform for the innovator and entrepreneur (‘IP-Innopreneur’) communities and enterprises to increase their understanding of IP and to gather resources for unleashing the value and realizing the commercialization potential of their creative and innovative IP into products, services, and or processes to benefit societies worldwide.
 We call this “IP-Innopreneurship”™.

-We embrace innovation and its IP that promote sustainable economic growth, protect the environment, directly create quality jobs for all social strata, and improve quality of life.
+We embrace innovation and its IP that promote inclusive and balanced sustainable economic growth, protect the environment, directly create quality jobs for all social strata, and improve quality of life.
 This is what value creation of IP should be and what we strive to achieve.

 We offer a trusted global social network that brings the IP and business worlds together.
 It facilitates the circulation of innovations and their IP in an entrepreneurial ecosystem for IP commercialization to benefit ones community and communities around the world.

 IIPCC’s mission is to provide a balanced offering of services and activities that promote:

 IP education for innovators, entrepreneurs, investors, policy makers and professionals

 Good IP practices and standards toward certification for effective commercialization in the regional and global markets

 Innovation, entrepreneurship, networking and collaboration for shared interests in IP commercialization opportunities

 IIPCC comprises a highly structured network that enables interaction and encourages innovation and commercialization at all levels: local, regional, and international.
 IIPCC is the first global IP commercialization “think tank”.
 Moreover, it is not a “charity”, but organizes activities that benefit charitable causes.